oren/site-generator-ts/README.md

 * Make change to app.ts and it will be compiled automatically
 * The program can be run anywhere using `website-ts`.
+* The template.html file is located in the 'build' folder

 ## Notes